 So, your “Box of Chocolates” refers to chocolate in general, not the specific ingredients in which the “chocolate” was made.

-One way of processing cacao beans are by roasting them at high temperatures and then pressing them to remove the cacao fat.
+One way of processing cacao beans is by roasting them at high temperatures and then pressing them to remove the cacao fat.
 Once this is done, cocoa powder can be produced.
-Cocoa powder is similar to cacao powder in taste but most of the nutritional benefits and antioxidants that cacao offer are lost because of the heating process.
+Cocoa powder is similar to cacao powder in taste but most of the nutritional benefits and antioxidants that cacao offer is lost because of the heating process.
 Once in cocoa powder form, sweeteners, cacao butter, and other ingredients can be added to make chocolate.

 These high temperatures destroy living enzymes and nutrients, therefore my preference is always raw cacao powder.

 The cacao tree is the source of everything we know as chocolate, in all of its forms.
 This tree, native to South America, produces seed pods.
 Harvesters crack them open and take out the seeds, which are called cacao beans.
 They actually look like coffee beans.

 Raw cacao powder is made by cold-pressing un-roasted cacao beans.
 The process keeps the living enzymes in the cacao and removes the fat (cacao butter).
 Cocoa looks the same but it’s not because it has been heated, removing enzymes and nutrients.

 You can eat cacao beans raw.
 Their flavor is like a very bitter form of chocolate, and it varies depending on the growing conditions of the cacao tree.
 Cacao beans are usually fermented and dried before they’re processed any further.

 It is at this point that the cacao bean is processed that determines if it stays cacao or becomes cocoa.

 Forms of Chocolate

 Cocoa and cacao are available in many forms: nibs, chips, butter, powder, and chocolate bars, just to name a few.